 The remains of two airmen from Suva and one sailor from Pago Pago were handed over to their families at ceremony at RNZAF Base Ohakea on Monday 7 May 2018.

 We are in contact with family representatives of all of the remaining personnel that could be repatriated.
 We are communicating with families directly, and not through third parties or the media.
 A Defence Force Liaison Officer has been allocated to each family to support families, provide information on the project’s progress, and receive decisions on matters associated with the repatriation.

 We are working with relevant authorities in each of the countries to ensure the repatriations are conducted sensitively and in accordance with local requirements, regulations, and protocols.

-New Zealand’s disinterment team is being selected and will include specialists in forensic anthropology, bio-archaeology, and forensic dentistry and will apply international best practice to identify the remains of the deceased.
-The team will conduct exhumations and identifications in up to nine cemeteries in six countries.
+New Zealand’s disinterment team for Malaysia and Singapore has been selected and will include specialists in forensic anthropology, bio-archaeology, and forensic dentistry and will apply international best practice to identify the remains of the deceased.

 The dis-interments from Malaysia will commence on 4 July.
 It will take approximately six weeks to complete all of the dis-interments in Malaysia and Singapore.
 The remains will return to New Zealand on a chartered Air New Zealand Boeing 787 aircraft, accompanied by bearer parties from the 1st Battalion of the Royal New Zealand Infantry Regiment, and a bearer party from the Royal New Zealand Air Force.
 They will arrive at Auckland Airport on 21 August 2018 and handed over to families.

 Families are providing the project team with their decisions on matters such as the location and timing of the re-interment, preferred funeral director, and any additional support they would like from the NZDF during the re-interments.